 Participants are paired with a local mentor to study an intellectual question or artisan craft, providing an opportunity to meet specific interests.
 Whether making jewelry, learning a traditional weaving technique or inquiring into the main tenets of Mahayana Buddhism, participants can explore a topic in more depth with a local expert.

 By staying with families, visiting cultural monuments, observing local rituals, and conversing with religious, political and social leaders, participants explore the belief systems of the host culture.
 Space is also created on course for participants to reflect on their experience and ponder their own personal beliefs and values.

 Participants delve into a specialized line of questioning through academic themes.
 We learn from local activists, by hosting guest speakers, reading articles on relevant topics, and engaging in group discussions.
-Please reference individual program descriptions to learn more about the themes on your program.
+Please reference individual program descriptions to learn more about the themes offered on your program.